oshvartz/ContextualAgentRulesHub/README.md

 ## Motivation

 Managing agent rules effectively can be challenging.
 Sharing rules across different agents or projects often leads to inconsistencies and difficulties in maintaining a centralized rule set.
 Furthermore, AI agents often operate with limited context windows.
 Sending a large, undifferentiated set of rules can consume valuable context space.
-AgentRulesHub aims to address these issues by:
+ContextualAgentRulesHub aims to address these issues by:

 -   Providing a structured way to organize and access rules.
 -   Enabling agents to retrieve only the rules relevant to their current task, thus minimizing context length and improving efficiency.

 ## Task Flow

-This section describes the typical flow of an AI agent interacting with the AgentRulesHub MCP server to retrieve and utilize rules for a given task.
+This section describes the typical flow of an AI agent interacting with the ContextualAgentRulesHub MCP server to retrieve and utilize rules for a given task.

 1.  **Task Initiation**: An agent (e.g., Cline) begins a new task.
 2.  **Retrieve Rule Index**: The agent queries the `rules-hub` MCP server using the `GetAllRulesMetadata` tool.
 This provides an index of all available rules, including their IDs, descriptions, languages, and tags.